-Click on the SEA BREAK tab on the left to view some of the work.
+Click on the Australian Museum tab on the left to view the work.

 All artwork consists of archival photographic prints.
-Each artwork is signed and edition limited, usually to 4 prints, plus Artist Proofs.
-Most prints are mounted in white float frames 1 metre wide.
+Each artwork is signed and edition limited to 4 prints, plus Artist Proofs.

-Some images of the previous exhibitions of SEA and BUSH photographs can be viewed by clicking on those tabs.
+Some images of the previous SEA BREAK, SEA and BUSH exhibitions can be viewed by clicking on those tabs.

-I think of my photographs as ‘Extracts’ of the Sea.
-They may appear to be abstract but that is only in comparison to photographs in which the water appears textureless because of slow shutter speeds or frozen by high shutter speeds.
+I think of this photograph as an ‘Extract’ of the Sea.
+It may appear abstract but that is only in comparison to photographs in which the water appears frozen by high shutter speeds.
 It is these latter photographs that I regard as abstractions, though they are usually seen as reality in our screen-and-image-saturated world.
 A photograph made in camera, as mine are, rather than being digitally created later, cannot be abstract according to Ansel Adams who chose to use the word ‘Extract’.

 Les’s photographs reflecting the spirit of the Australian beach and bush have received many awards including ‘highly honoured’ in the prestigious Windland Rice Smith International Awards run by the Smithsonian Institution, Washington, USA in 2008.
 The image is published in their Nature’s Best Photography book which includes the top 100 photographs out of 20,000 entries.
 Les was the winner of the 2009 $6000 Murrurundi Photographic Prize.
 One of Les’s pictures was chosen for exhibition in the NSW Parliament in 2011 as a finalist in the NSW Plein Air Photographic competition.